ldyke28/heliocode/README.md

 plotfromdata - allows for plotting of graphs from generated data files

+extraplotting - written to plot mu and beta

+juliadiffeqtesting - used to familiarize myself with solving differential equations in Julia

+pstrajjulia - an attempt to see if Julia could handle the trajectory solving process from pstraj

 # Radiation pressure labels and related info
 no rp - mu = 0